playfulprogramming/playfulprogramming/content/blog/preface/index.md

 }
 ---

-Welcome to the Web Framework Field Guide.
-This book is the culmination of 7+ years of professional software development as well as over a year of writing, editing, and polishing, and is the first of what will be a trilogy of books teaching frontend web development.
+Welcome to the first Framework Field Guide book titled "Fundamentals".
+This book is the culmination of 8+ years of professional software development as well as over a year of writing, editing, and polishing, and is the first of what will be a trilogy of books teaching frontend web development.

 This series will teach you how to build applications, the concepts under the hood of modern web frameworks, and the advanced coding patterns to help you level up your engineering.